truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 If the UI becomes unresponsive after an upgrade or other system operation, clear the site data and refresh the browser (<kbd>Shift</kbd>+<kbd>F5</kbd>).
 {{< /expand >}}

-## Introducing the SCALE Dashboard
+## Introducing the TrueNAS Dashboard

 After logging in for the first time, the main system **Dashboard** screen displays.
 The **Dashboard** shows different system information cards (widgets) with basic information about the installed version, systems component usage, network traffic, and configured pools or storage usage.